- This event has passed.

 Stephen Holmes is a Faculty Director of the Reiss Center on Law and Security and Walter E. Meyer Professor of Law.
 Holmes’ research centers on the defense against transnational terrorism within the bounds of liberal constitutionalism, emergency powers, the disappointments of democracy and economic liberalization after communism, and the history of European liberalism.

-This dinner is part of a series of private salon-style discussions hosted by the Reiss Center on Law and Security and The Century Foundation, focusing on pressing national security issues of the day.
+This dinner is part of a series of salon-style discussions hosted by the Reiss Center on Law and Security and The Century Foundation, focusing on pressing national security issues of the day.